 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 It is important for people at the top to walk the talk; welcome and adopt ideas from people of diverse backgrounds to create a more engaged and inspired workforce.
 Also, dispel egos and prejudices, accept that no one knows it all but all individuals have something of value to offer.
-And when it comes to building teams, look for people who are willing to reflect and learn.Posted almost 2 years ago
+And when it comes to building teams, look for people who are willing to reflect and learn.Posted over 2 years ago